glaserti/LibraryTwitter/README.md

 This repo offers Python code for mining libraries Twitter accounts.
 The code is provided as iPython Notebooks and as Python files.

-With the code, the Twitter accounts of German public and academic libraries were mined, their tweet archives were harvested and analyzed.
+With the code, the Twitter accounts of German public and academic libraries were mined, their tweet archives were harvested and analyzed (early 2014).

 The data files as well as the codebook can be accessed and downloaded at Google Drive: https://drive.google.com/?usp=chrome_app#folders/0B6Hu97wVAgq5UU9yUDVVVm1vSEU